 The frequency/duration of drug administration

-This is another variable aside individual differences that can lead to how long does Flexeril stay in your system.
+This is another variable aside individual differences that can lead to how long does Flexeril stay in the system.
 It can be expected to stay longer in the system of anyone who takes it at a higher frequency.
 For instance, this can either be taken 3 times/ day or once/day.
 It will stay longer in the body of the person that takes it 3 times daily than the one that takes it for just once daily.
 There are some important side effects of cyclobenzaprine to look out for before taking this drug.

 The generally prescribed dosage is Flexeril 5mg, but sometimes doctors prescribe a higher dosage of 10mg for higher complications.
 The higher the dosage, the longer it takes generic Flexeril to be eliminated from the system after completion.